ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 When a third-party validation provider is used, both the client and the service provider need to give the validation provider a random token, so that the validation provider can confirm the client request is unique and bound to the service provider's request.

+### DNAME

+DNAME-based {{RFC6672}} domain verification is theoretically possible (though no examples were found).
+Since DNAME redirects the entire subtree of names underneath the owner of the DNAME, you cannot place an underscore name under the DNAME itself - it would have to be placed under the DNAME target name, since any lookups for an underscore at the DNAME will be redirected to the corresponding label under the DNAME target.

 ## Time-bound checking